Case Study: Mill vs Gradle

 Both the Mill and Gradle builds we discussed in this case study do the same thing: they compile Java code and run tests.
 Sometimes they perform additional configuration, tweaking JVM arguments or doing ad-hoc classpath mangling.

 Again, the Mill build used in this comparison is for demonstration purposes, and more work would be necessary to make the Mill build production ready: publishing configuration, code coverage integration, and so on.
-However, hopefully it demonstrates the potential value: significantly improved performance, so that you spend less time waiting for your code to compile and more time doing the work that actually matters, with builtin debugging tools to help turn normally opaque "build config" into something that’s transparent and easily understandable.
+Furthermore, Mill is definitely not perfect, and it is a work in progress to improve the user experience and iron out bugs.
+However, hopefully this comparison demonstrates the potential value, and convinces you to give it a try!